 The Water at Mar Chiquita Beach – Manati, Puerto Rico

 The water on this natural pool is crystal clear, constantly refreshed with every wave that pushes from the ocean through the channel.
 The mesmerizing shades of emerald green and turquoise blue invite visitors to jump in.
 Depth and clarity of the water change with the weather conditions and seasons.
 Photos on this page were taken during a summer month when the water is calmer, safer for swimming and snorkeling.
 During the winter months, more water comes in making the pool deeper.
 Please read about safety below.

-The Food at Mar Chiquita
+Food & Local Crafts at Mar Chiquita

 Crowds at Mar Chiquita

 Mar Chiquita is perfect to bring a lounge chair, a picnic basket, and enjoy the simplicity of a quiet beach.
 The weekends are busier with residents and nearby locals visiting.